 “Maria, that’s a lovely name.”

 He smiled at me.
-Nobby Jones smiled at me.
+Georgie Goode smiled at me.
 I am sure my face was red.
 He was about fifty five but he looked ten years older.
 I am thirty five.
-I understood why many women loved Nobby – his smile, his eyes…
+I understood why many women loved Georgie – his smile, his eyes…

 “So, do you want to hear my story?”